Behlil/Leveinshtein-Distance/README.md

 3. Compile the code using a C++ compiler.
 4. Run the executable, providing two strings as arguments.

-You can use the following code snippet as a starting point for your tests:
 ## Tests

 [![Tests](https://img.shields.io/badge/tests-passing-brightgreen)](https://github.com/Behlil/Leveinshtein-Distance)